snehitha-tadapaneni/Data-mining-Project/README.md

 - Presenting the understanding through two SMART questions which shed light on the regression and classification problems with regards to data and how much to socio-economic factors and crime factors affect the price of a property our aim is to uncover this underlying relationship.<br>
 - How do changes in violent crime rates influence median house prices in city of Washington DC during 2020-2024, controlling for socioeconomic factors, using quarterly crime statistics and residential property sales data

+## Worked on two SMART questions which focus on the following topics:
+- regression predicting the price of the property based on the various criime realted and socio-economic featues
+- classificaion based problem to classify the prices

 ## Creating an enviornment
 For Mac/Linux
 ```bash